 U.S. consumers are particularly interested in florals, both extracts/oils, and edible flowers.
 This floral fancy dovetails perfectly with popular global trends like aromatherapy and ‘Eat With Your Eyes.’
 Consumers are awakening to multisensory experiences of all kinds, and this applies to their food as well.

 Specialty sweets such as chocolate are benefitting from the addition of rose flavor.
 The combination of rose and cacao creates a unique and delectable blend that chocolate aficionados love.
 The inclusion of an edible flower pressed into the bar is particularly persuasive to buyers.
-In innovative bakeries, you’re bound to find baked goods like cakes, cookies, scones, and much more enriched with rose flavor.
+In innovative bakeries, you’re bound to find baked goods like cakes, cookies, scones, and much more enriched with floral flavor.

 It’s clear that in recent years, consumer interest has shifted towards nutritional and holistic approaches to food.
 Buyers want to know what their food can do for them, not just physically but also mentally and emotionally.
 That’s why foods that tout potential mood-boosting benefits and wellness-inducing properties are all the rage.
 For example, lavender is beloved for its role as a sleep aid in aromatherapy and herbal teas, but what about its sister floral flavor, rose?